 You can find the different subtitling options by turning on closed captions [CC] and then selecting your language by clicking on [settings].

-Subtitles are currently available in Amharic, Arabic, Bangla, English, Filipino, French, Fulah, Hausa, Indonesian, Khmer, Pashto, Portuguese, Rundi, Somali, Spanish, Swahili, Tigrinya, Turkish, and Ukrainian—with more languages to come.
+Subtitles are currently available in Amharic, Arabic, Bangla, English, Filipino, French, Fulah, Hausa, Indonesian, Khmer, Pashto, Portuguese, Rundi, Russian, Somali, Spanish, Swahili, Tigrinya, Turkish, and Ukrainian—with more languages to come.

 Who is this video for?